 I have never really tried putting walnuts in any of my baking, but after this, I think I am gonna have to buy a bag of walnuts to incorporate it into my ingredients more.
 Maybe make something as scrumptious as this or this.
 Can’t go wrong with the lovely crunch of walnuts.

 Nuts provide a great texture to baked goods.
 They contrast soft and fluffy with their mild crunch.
 That way, every bite is interesting.

 The assembly looks complicated and artistic but actually, the key here is patience more than creativity.
-The dough, after the first rise needs to be divided to 12 (almost) equal portions.
+The dough, after the first rise, needs to be divided into 12 (almost) equal portions.
 You have to do the assembly to each of those portions and that can be the challenging part especially if you just want to devour these chocolate walnut bread.

 But hey, you are here because I assume you love making bread from scratch, and I think you will agree with me that once everything is done, there is nothing more rewarding than seeing your creations lined up beautifully in the baking tray.

 To start, you have to roll each portion into a small rectangle that is slightly thicker than 1/4 inch.
 Spread softened butter on the surface leaving about half an inch borders.
 Sprinkle walnut-cocoa mixture over the butter and roll the long side of the rectangle into a tight log.
 Refrigerate the logs for about ten minutes.